Columbia Fireflies Game Notes at Kannapolis

 - Columbia Fireflies Game Notes at Kannapolis - Columbia Fireflies

-- Daniel Castillo and Andre Nnebe to Carolina Roster; Micah Bello Placed on IL - Carolina Mudcats
+- Seniors Last Swing Returns to Pelicans Ballpark - Myrtle Beach Pelicans

-- RiverDogs to Ramp up Capacity at The Joe - Charleston RiverDogs
+- MUSC Health to Offer Vaccines at the Joe - Charleston RiverDogs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.